This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 The importance of monitoring – example: Respectful Relationships

 An example of the importance of measuring progress and effectiveness at the program level and refining implementation accordingly is the Respectful Relationships initiative.
-Respectful Relationships is a key plank in Victoria’s approach to primary prevention and is :
+Respectful Relationships is a key plank in Victoria’s approach to primary prevention and is backed by :

 Evaluations of the whole-of-school approach in primary and secondary schools in Australia have shown the potential for respectful relationships education to challenge gender stereotypes, develop a culture of equality among staff and students and support attitude change among students.57

-Positively, the implementation of in Victorian schools has been evaluated, indicating support for the initiative, appreciation for the available guidance and resources, and some positive signs of impact for school communities (see Figure 17 for some of these positive indicators).
+Positively, the implementation of Respectful in Victorian schools has been evaluated, indicating support for the initiative, appreciation for the available guidance and resources, and some positive signs of impact for school communities (see Figure 17 for some of these positive indicators).

 Figure 17: Statistics included in the public-facing Respectful Relationships evaluation report